Please email firstname.lastname@example.org for information regarding public shows

 The lobby also features quiet study areas and current science programming from NASA's ViewSpace data/video feed.

-Marietta College's Anderson Hancock Planetarium features monthly public shows at varying times and dates (see the events page for upcoming shows).
+Marietta College's Anderson Hancock Planetarium features monthly public shows at varying times and dates.
 The public shows are free, though donations to help pay for future programming will be accepted.

 School and youth groups can schedule special viewing times by contacting the planetarium.